top of page

 Owen Thompson, Artistic Director

 Owen's theatrical productions have been seen all over New York City and in regional theaters across America.
 He served as the Artistic Director of NYC’s acclaimed Protean Theatre Company, whose productions were lauded by the New York Times, The New York Post's Clive Barnes, TimeOut New York, the Village Voice, BackStage Magazine, and several other prestigious publications.
 He also spent many years as Producing Director of The River Rep at the historic Ivoryton Playhouse in Essex, Connecticut.
-River Rep was a revitalizing force in professional Connecticut theater and helped to save that legendary theater from the wrecking ball, allowing it to continue to thrive well into the 21st century.
-Additionally, Owen developed and presented many original works as literary manager and producer of new plays for Off-Broadway's illustrious TACT (The Actors Company Theatre).
+River Rep was a revitalizing force in professional Connecticut theater, and presented over 100 productions at Ivoryton, helping to save that legendary theater from the wrecking ball, and allowing it to continue to thrive well into the 21st century.
+Additionally, Owen developed and presented many original works as the Producer of New Plays for Off-Broadway's illustrious TACT (The Actors Company Theatre).

-Owen is also an educator with two post-graduate degrees in classical dramatic literature and has taught in several institutions of higher learning, including Fordham University, Marymount Manhattan College, and CUNY’s New York City College of Technology as well as in the New York City Public School system.
+Owen is also an educator and holds two post-graduate degrees in classical dramatic literature.
+He has taught English and Drama in several institutions of higher learning, including Fordham University, Marymount Manhattan College, and CUNY’s New York City College of Technology as well as in the New York City Public School system.

 In 2020, at the beginning of the pandemic, Owen co-created the popular Shakespeare podcast, The Bardcast: "It's Shakespeare, You Dick!" with the brilliant Lisa Ann Goldsmith, which they continue to host.
-The Bardcast received the New York Shakespeare Award for Best Podcast of 2021 and has thousands of listeners around the world.
-It can be heard on every major platform and at www.thebardcastyoudick.com
+The Bardcast has received the New York Shakespeare Award for Best Podcast, and has thousands of listeners around the world.
+It can be heard on every major platform and at www.thebardcastyoudick.com.

 Owen grew up in a theatrical family as the child of Broadway actors Joan Shepard and Evan Thompson, and at the age of nineteen he founded The Facemakers, an avant-garde theater company that flourished in the downtown NYC arts scene of the 1980s.
 The Facemakers produced several celebrated shows including a notorious revival of Oscar Wilde’s The Importance of Being Earnest starring the iconic Quentin Crisp as Lady Bracknell.

-As Artistic Director of New York City’s Protean Theatre Company, he produced and directed numerous productions including the critically acclaimed American Premiere of the previously lost Restoration Comedy The London Cuckolds (which was chosen as a Critic's Pick by the New York Times), the Jacobean thriller The Revenger’s Tragedy, an evening of three Shavian one-acts called George Bernard Shaw’s Fictitious History, Shakespeare’s Romeo & Juliet and Molière’s outrageous farce The Doctor in Spite of Himself, for which he also wrote a much-praised modern adaptation
+Owen also founded New York City’s Protean Theatre Company, for whom he produced and directed numerous productions including the critically acclaimed American Premiere of the previously lost Restoration Comedy The London Cuckolds (which was chosen as a Critics’ Pick in the New York Times), the Jacobean thriller The Revenger’s Tragedy, an evening of Shavian one-acts called George Bernard Shaw’s Fictitious History, Shakespeare’s Romeo & Juliet and Molière’s outrageous farce The Doctor in Spite of Himself, for which he also wrote a much-praised modern adaptation

-Owen lives in Manhattan with his beautiful and brilliant wife Leda Zukowski, their rescue cat Harry, and a family of squirrels whom they seem to have inadvertently adopted.
+Owen lives in the East Village with his brilliant wife Leda Zukowski, a Practice Management Director at New York Life Investments, their rescue cat Harry, and a family of squirrels whom they seem to have inadvertently adopted.

 bottom of page